 We believe that our TAP technology and our expertise in antibodies will enable us to become a leader in the application of antibodies for the treatment of cancer.
 We plan to achieve this goal through the development of our own anticancer products and through outlicenses of our TAP technology to other companies.
 We currently have two TAP product candidates for which we own the rights to develop and commercialize: huN901-DM1 and huC242-DM4.
 HuN901-DM1 targets cancers that express the CD56 antigen, which include small-cell lung cancer, other cancers of neuroendocrine origin, and many cases of multiple myeloma as well as other hematological malignancies.
 This compound is in Phase I clinical testing for multiple myeloma and PhaseI/II clinical testing for small-cell lung cancer and other CD56 positive solid tumors.
 HuC242-DM4 targets cancers that express the CanAg antigen, which include gastric, colorectal, pancreatic, and other gastrointestinal cancers as well as many non-small cell lung cancers.
 This compound is being evaluated in a Phase I safety trial and we expect to initiate a Phase II clinical trial of this compound for the treatment of gastric cancer.
 Our outlicenses are designed to expand the number of anticancer therapeutics developed that can provide us a financial return by enabling the creation of TAP compounds with antibodies proprietary to other companies and therefore not available for our own product programs.
 Currently, two TAP compounds from these collaborations, AVE9633 and trastuzumab-DM1, are in clinical trials.
-AVE9633 is in Phase I clinical testing by sanofi-aventis for the treatment of acute myeloid leukemia and trastuzumab-DM1 is in Phase I clinical testing by Genentech for the treatment of HER2-expressing metastatic breast cancer.
-Genentech has indicated that they intend to initiate a Phase II clinical trial with this compound.
+AVE9633 is in Phase I clinical testing by sanofi-aventis for the treatment of acute myeloid leukemia and trastuzumab-DM1 is in Phase I clinical trial with this compound.
 A third collaborator compound, AVE 1642, is a naked antibody in Phase I clinical testing by sanofi-aventis.
 This antibody targets the insulin-like growth factor 1 receptor or IGF-1R, which is an important survival pathway for many cancer-cell types.
 Our collaborative partners include: Amgen Inc. (formerly Abgenix, Inc.); Biogen Idec, Inc.; Biotest AG; Centocor, Inc. (a wholly owned subsidiary of Johnson & Johnson); Genentech, Inc.; and the sanofi-aventis Group.
 We also have a broader collaboration with sanofi-aventis.